Ways to Overcome Trademark Objection Under Section 9

 In 2015, the word “Ramayan” was refused registration under class 3.
 The reasoning behind this order was that this term is associated with religious sentiments, and hence, no individual can claim an exclusive right over such a word.

-f.
-If the mark consists of obscene scandalous matters, or is a restricted name
+Obscene scandalous matters, or is a restricted name

-Ways to Overcome Trademark Objection Under Section 9
+Ways to Avoid Objection under section 9

-a.
 Try to be unique when it comes to your brand!

 This is the most helpful suggestion to avoid the trademark objection under section 9.
 The whole basis of section 9 objection can be avoided if you use a mark that is unique and true to your business.
 A unique mark will not only be registered sooner but will also leave a long-lasting impression in the industry.
 For Example “Nikon” for photography products such as cameras, stood as a unique and distinctive mark.

-b.
 Claim a Date

 Claiming a date of prior use is a big exception to all the absolute grounds of trademark objection under section 9.
 This is very helpful, especially when you are aware that your mark is not distinctive.
 Claiming a date of prior use means that you are letting the registry know that you have been using the mark, even before you applied for the same.
 This claim can help a lot of brands having non-distinctive names with registering their marks.

-c.
 When the mark has acquired a secondary meaning in the industry

 Examples will help you understand this easily.
 Marks like “Book my Show” or “I’m lovin’ it” are not exactly distinctive.
 However, as soon as we hear these words, we know the two pioneer brands that one is talking about.
 This is known as “acquiring a secondary meaning”.
-When the generic words have a such strong impact on the target market, the registry cannot refuse them based on objection under section 9.
+When the generic words have such a strong impact on the target market, the registry cannot refuse them based on objection under section 9.

-d.
 Select the most appropriate class for your business

 How Can LegalWiz.in Help You?